 Counselling is an investment in your own peace of mind , but it is important to consider the cost when choosing a therapist.
-I generally work with clients once per week, certainly initially as we get to know each other.
-If you tell me that you can afford to come for a year to work in depth on your family background, for example, we are going to work very differently than if you say that your budget only permits six sessions.
+I work with clients once per week, certainly initially as we get to know each other.
+If you tell me that you can afford to come for a whole year, or as long as it takes, to work in depth on your family background, we are going to work very differently than if you say that your budget only permits six sessions.
 I can work in either way and we would discuss that when we first meet.

 I see young people from teenage onwards if they are open to the idea of counselling.
 One of the challenges of working with teenagers is that sometimes they can feel as if they are being 'sent' for counselling rather than choosing it for themselves.
 I offer the first session really for them to decide whether or not they would like to return, but it is important to the confidential nature of counselling that parents or carers do not pressure them for details of what they have discussed.
 That said, I do encourage young people to invite their parent or guardian into session when appropriate, but this can only be done if they agree.